JuliaCN/JuliaZH.jl/zh_CN/stdlib/Test/docs/src/index.md

 However, it is normally preferable to run the rest of the tests first to get a better picture of how many errors there are in the code being tested.

+!!! note
+    The `@testset` will create a local scope of its own when running the tests in it.

 The `@testset` macro can be used to group tests into *sets*.
 All the tests in a test set will be run, and at the end of the test set a summary will be printed.
 If any of the tests failed, or could not be evaluated due to an error, the test set will then throw a `TestSetException`.

 ```@docs
 Test.@testset
+Test.TestSetException
 ```

 We can put our tests for the `foo(x)` function in a test set: